nadeensami/cmput412_exercise4/README.md

 dts devel run -H $BOT
 ```

+To shutdown the program, enter `CTRL + C` in your terminal.

 ## Credit:

 This code is built from the 412 exercise 4 template that provides a boilerplate repository for developing ROS-based software in Duckietown (https://github.com/XZPshaw/CMPUT412503_exercise4).